ChrisZie/ShorthandCypressTestSuite/README.md

   - Implement image upload

 Open ToDo's:
--Refactor code to use PageObjects
+- Refactor code to use PageObjects

 # How to start the test